carpentries-incubator/machine-learning-neural-python/README.md

 ## Authors

-A list of contributors to the lesson can be found in <AUTHORS>
+A list of contributors to the lesson can be found in [AUTHORS](AUTHORS).

 ## Citation

-To cite this lesson, please consult with <CITATION>
+To cite this lesson, please consult with [CITATION](CITATION).

 [lesson-example]: https://carpentries.github.io/lesson-example